Cost of living Melbourne: What to expect (2025)

-Melbourne is one of the most cosmopolitan multicultural cities in the world and has been ranked as the third most liveable city according to the Global Liveability Index.
+Melbourne is one of the most cosmopolitan multicultural cities in the world and has been ranked as the fourth most liveable city.

 You can picture yourself there already, can’t you?
-Snuggling up with a steaming cup of hot chocolate in front of a warm glowing fire on a cold winter’s night.
+Snuggling up with a steaming cup of hot chocolate in front of a warm, glowing fire on a cold winter’s night.
 But firstly it’s a good idea to weigh up the costs.
-To help you in this endeavour your Brisbane to Melbourne interstate removalists have researched many of the factors that might have an influence on your decision making.
-You may find that you are up for considerably more than other smaller cities.
-Similar to Sydney, Melbourne is one of the most expensive cities in which to live in Australia.
+To help you in this endeavour, your Brisbane to Melbourne interstate removalists have researched many of the factors that might have an influence on your decision making.
+You may find that you are up for considerably more than some other smaller Australian cities.
+Melbourne, though, is one of the most cost-effective cities in which to live in the world, coming in 5th place behind places like Seoul, South Korea, in first place and Brisbane, Queensland, in second place, according to Compare the Mark

 If you're considering the cost of living in Melbourne, here's a comprehensive breakdown to help you plan your budget effectively.